 How to Set and Wind an Original Antique Railroad Grade Pocket Watch

 In this video we discuss how to set and wind an original antique Railroad Grade pocket watch for reference when learning about our Railroad Edition wrist watches.
+The lever was actually a safety mechanism on the Railroads so a Conductor or Engineer would not accidentally change the time!

 How to Set and wind the Railroad Edition

 In this video we discuss how to set and wind the Railroad Edition of the American Artisan Series by Vortic Watch Company.
+By manufacturing the case in a way that the front glass remains intact while removing the bezel, not only are we protecting the dial and hands, but we can create a water resistant system.

 In this video we talk about setting up the cases on the CNC machines and the process of milling the cases and bezels.